 Performance Fee.
 In order to provide our Manager with an incentive to improve the results of our operations and financial condition, the Management Agreement also provides for payment of a performance fee in certain circumstances, in addition to the basic fees described above.
-Our Manager generally is entitled to payment of a performance fee equal to 20% of the Gross Cash Available for Distribution (as defined in the Management Agreement) if in a given fiscal year this figure exceeds \$25.60 per share of our common stock, as adjusted for a reverse stock split on November 25, 2019 (subject to adjustment for stock dividends, splits, combinations and similar events, and based on the weighted-average number of shares outstanding for the year) (or the Incentive Threshold).
+Our Manager generally is entitled to payment of a performance fee equal to 20% of the Gross Cash Available for Distribution (as defined in the Management Agreement) if in a given fiscal year this figure exceeds \$25.60 per share of our common stock, (subject to adjustment for stock dividends, splits, combinations and similar events, and based on the weighted-average number of shares outstanding for the year) (or the Incentive Threshold).

-We maintain an internal account (or the Cumulative Dividend Account) that reflects, on an aggregate basis, the amount by which our dividends for a fiscal year are greater or less than the \$2.65 per share (pre-reverse stock split) annual incentive baseline.
-The Cumulative Dividend Account is intended to ensure that our shareholders receive an equivalent of at least \$2.65 per share in annualized dividends before any performance fee is paid.
+We maintain an internal account (or the Cumulative Dividend Account) that reflects, on an aggregate basis, the amount by which our dividends for a fiscal year are greater or less than the \$21.20 per share annual incentive baseline.
+The Cumulative Dividend Account is intended to ensure that our shareholders receive an equivalent of at least \$21.20 per share in annualized dividends before any performance fee is paid.
 If Gross Cash Available for Distribution per share exceeds the Incentive Threshold in a particular fiscal year, we will only pay our Manager a performance fee if the Cumulative Dividend Account is zero or positive; if there is a deficit in the Cumulative Dividend Account, the performance fee may be reduced.
 Following the end of each five-year period, commencing January 1, 2013, the Cumulative Dividend Account balance is reset to zero.
-We paid no performance fees to our Manager in 2020, 2019 or 2018.
+We paid no performance fees to our Manager in 2021, 2020 or 2019.